HirayClay/StackLayoutManager/README.md

 # Why
 A long long time ago ,i was inspired by this project [android-pile-layout](https://github.com/xmuSistone/android-pile-layout) ,the author cannot find the appropriate math model with [LayoutManager](https://github.com/HirayClay/StackLayoutManager/blob/master/app/src/main/java/com/hirayclay/StackLayoutManager.java) .Now i have some spare time and try to do the UI with layoutManager,barely ok with the result.</br>
+p.s. code is still in mess and animation is not supported yet, you better take care if you want it in your project

 # Blog
 this is the relevant [blog](http://blog.csdn.net/u014296305/article/details/73496017) ,i hope it helps to understanding it</br>